CCTV & surveillance cameras

 Docklands Light Railway

 Docklands Light Railway is operated by a concession holder on behalf of TfL.
 Any CCTV systems in or around Docklands Light Railway stations, depots or trains are generally the responsibility of the company that holds the concession.
 If you require access to images of yourself recorded by a CCTV camera installed on Docklands Light Railway infrastructure you should contact the concession holder.
 You can do this via our Contact DLR page.

 London Overground is operated by a concession holder on behalf of TfL.
 Any CCTV systems in or around London Overground stations, depots or trains are generally the responsibility of the company that holds the concession.
-If you require access to images of yourself recorded by a CCTV camera installed on London Overground infrastructure you should contact the concession holder.
-You can do this via our Contact London Overground page.
+If you require access to images of yourself recorded by a CCTV camera installed on London Overground infrastructure you can find a request form and further information on our Access Your Data page.
+Alternatively you can contact can the concession holder directly by email at LOCCTVSAR@arrivarl.co.uk.

-Trams are operated by a concession holder on behalf of TfL.
+London's trams are operated by a concession holder on behalf of TfL.
 Any CCTV systems in or around tram stations, depots or trams are generally the responsibility of the company that holds the concession.
 If you require access to images of yourself recorded by a CCTV camera installed on tram infrastructure, you should contact the concession holder.
 You can do this via our Contact Trams page.

 TfL's Taxi and Private Hire function provides formal guidance to drivers and operators wishing to install CCTV, which outlines the standards with which the equipment must comply.
 Once installed, CCTV equipment is examined as part of the annual taxi or private hire vehicle licensing inspection.